RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 If you need a reminder on the main git commands related to committing and branching, head to the [Git cheatsheet](https://github.com/RangeShifter/RScore/blob/development-guidelines/git_cheatsheet.md).

+## Contributing to the RangeShifter core code

+Any changes (issues, bugs, features) regarding the RangeShifter core code should be done in [this](https://github.com/RangeShifter/RScore) repository and can afterwards be synced with all interfaces using the git subtree feature (see [Git subtree](https://github.com/RangeShifter/RScore/tree/main#usage-git-subtrees) section in the README).

+#### Bugs

+To report a bug, please [open an issue](https://github.com/RangeShifter/RScore/issues/new), using the Bug Report template.
+Please do check if a related issue has already open also on one of the other interfaces ([here](https://github.com/RangeShifter/RangeShiftR-package-dev/issues) for the R package interface).
+To propose a bug fix (thank you!!), please create and work on your own branch or fork, from either `main` or `develop` (preferred), and open a pull request when your fix is ready to be merged into the original branch.

+Maintainers will review the pull request, possibly request changes, and eventually integrate the bug fix into RScore, and update the subtrees to bring the fix to all interfaces.

+#### New features

+Do you have an idea of a new feature in the RangeShifter platform that should be integrated and is of use for other RangeShifter users?
+Please get in touch with the RangeShifter development team (rangeshiftr@uni-potsdam.de (*or other mail?*) to discuss a collaboration.

+⚠️ We advise to contact the developer team as early as possible if you plan on implementing a new feature.
+This could prevent that several people work on the same feature and maybe we could even split tasks.

+Alternatively*, proceed as with the bug fix above: create your own branch or fork _from `develop`_ and work from there, and submit a pull request when your new features are ready to join the core code.
+We recommend that you update your branch regularly to new changes on `develop` (using `git merge develop`) to reduce the risk of merge conflicts or your version getting out-of-touch in the late stages of development.
+We also recommend that you work in small commits, as this makes the code easier to debug, and makes it easier for maintainers to understand your contributions when reviewing a pull request.

+*Do we welcome independent contributions?

 ## Contributing to the RangeShiftR package

 Please follow these guidelines for issues, bugs or new features related to the RangeShiftR-package.